 All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
-This is most likely to include, but may not be limited to, bullying (including cyberbullying), gender based violence/sexual assaults and sexting.
+This is most likely to include, but may not be limited to, bullying (including cyberbullying), gender-based violence/sexual assaults and sexting.
 Staff should be clear as to the school or college's policy and procedures with regards to peer on peer abuse.

 Expert and professional organisations are best placed to provide up-to-date guidance and practical support on specific safeguarding issues.
 For example, information for schools and colleges can be found on the TES, and the NSPCC websites.
 School and college staff can access government guidance as required on the issues listed below via GOV.UK and other government websites:

 - children missing education

 - child missing from home or care

 - child sexual exploitation (CSE)

 - bullying including cyberbullying

-- domestic violence
+- domestic abuse

 - drugs

 - fabricated or induced illness

-- faith abuse
+- faith based abuse

 - female genital mutilation (FGM)

 - forced marriage

 - gangs and youth violence

 - gender-based violence/violence against women and girls (VAWG)

+- hate crime abuse

 - mental health

+- missing children and adults

 - private fostering

 - preventing radicalisation

 - sexting

-- teenage relationship abuse
+- relationship abuse

+- sexual violence & harassment between children in schools and colleges

-- trafficking
+- trafficking & modern slavery

-(For further information see appendix C-H)
+(For further information see appendix C-K) (part 1 and annex A of Keeping Children Safe in Education 2018)